Connected to my last post… a love letter to my poverty:

 That I wish to forget you.

-As you stayed with me through those many nights dancing with the moon…
+As you stayed with me through those countless nights dancing with the moon…

 I must rise.